California Driver Handbook - Additional Driving Laws/Rules

 - Do not drive a motor vehicle while using a wireless communications device to write, send, or read text-based communications.

 - Do not wear a headset or earplugs in both ears while driving.

 - Do not drive a vehicle so loaded, either with property or people, that you cannot control it, or see ahead or to the sides of your vehicle.

 - Do not carry anything in or on a passenger vehicle which extends beyond the fenders on the left side or more than 6 inches beyond the fenders on the right side.
-Cargo extending more than 4 feet from the back of the vehicle must display a 12-inch red or fluorescent orange square flag or two red lights at night.
+Cargo extending more than 4 feet from the back rear bumper of the vehicle must display a 12-inch red or fluorescent orange square flag or 2 red lights at night.

 - Do not allow anyone to ride on any part of your vehicle not intended for passengers.

 - Do not allow anyone to ride in the trunk of your vehicle.
 Convictions will result in penalties for both the driver and the person(s) riding in the trunk.